charvolant/de-calixtinus/doc/CAMINO.md

 ```

 * `condition` The conditions under which this particular set of alterations applies.
 See [below](#conditions)
-* `description` An optional description of what this is intended to capture.
+* `description` An optional (plain text) description of what this is intended to capture.
 * `requires` A list of other routes that are required to be present for this combination to make sense.
   The default route is always included.
 * `allows` A list of additional routes that become possible under these conditions.